 laser session.
 There was also a significant effect size for the decrease in dyspareunia.
 A moderate effect size was found for arousal, enjoyment in sexual activities and orgasm, and with the woman's satisfaction with her partner as a lover.
-Such a positive effect is probably related to the restoration of genital tissues and consequent relief from urogenital symptoms.18
+Such a positive effect is probably related to the restoration of genital tissues and consequent relief from urogenital symptoms.
+18

-The clinical expression of sexual symptoms at menopause is influenced by several factors, ranging from significantly lower estrogen and androgen levels to intrapersonal and interpersonal factors.39The hemodynamic process of sexual arousal involves peripheral neurovascular function and pelvic floor muscles, and is closely linked to the biomechanical and viscoelastic properties of the vaginal wall.40 In women with vulvovaginal atrophy, distention of the vaginal introitus is difficult, as is lubrication in response to sexual stimuli.
-Consequently, the vaginal canal is shorter and narrower, and these women may experience painful and/or unpleasant sexual intercourse.41
+The clinical expression of sexual symptoms at menopause is influenced by several factors, ranging from significantly lower estrogen and androgen levels to intrapersonal and interpersonal factors.
+The hemodynamic process of sexual arousal involves peripheral neurovascular function and pelvic floor muscles, and is closely linked to the biomechanical and viscoelastic properties of the vaginal wall.
+In women with vulvovaginal atrophy, distention of the vaginal introitus is difficult, as is lubrication in response to sexual stimuli.
+Consequently, the vaginal canal is shorter and narrower, and these women may experience painful and/or unpleasant sexual intercourse.
+In the clinical service of the vaginal and/or unpleasant sexual intercourse.

-As reported in previous studies,11-14 vaginal erbium laser reduces atrophy of the vaginal mucosa and restores genital tissues, relieving urogenital symptoms and exerting a secondary effect on these women's sexual function.
+As reported in previous studies, 11-14 vaginal erbium laser reduces atrophy of the vaginal mucosa and restores genital tissues, relieving urogenital symptoms and exerting a secondary effect on these women's sexual function.